-We’re not In denial – that’s nothing but a river in Africa.
+We’re not In denial – that’s a river in Egypt.

 No one deliberately let’s themselves remain in the clutches of a slimy sociopath.